-The SP-170T can be used for welding mild steel using the GMAW, single pass, process which requires a supply of shielding gas or it can be used for the self-shielded, Innershield® process (FCAW).
+The SP-135T can be used for welding mild steel using the Gas Metal Arc Welding (GMAW or MIG, Metal Inert Gas) single pass process, which requires a supply of shielding gas, or the flux-cored arc welding (FCAW) process using Innershield[®] electrode wire.
+The SP-135T is configured for use with the GMAW process as delivered from the factory.

-OPERATIONAL FEATURES AND CONTROLS
+OPERATIONAL CONTROLS

-The SP-170T has the following controls as standard: Power ON/OFF Switch, Voltage Control, Wire Speed Control, Trigger Switch, and a Circuit Breaker.
+The SP-135T has the following controls as standard: Control Power ON/OFF Switch, Voltage Control, Wire Speed Control, Trigger Switch, and a Circuit Breaker.
+With the optional Spot/Stitch Timer Kit installed, the following controls are also included: Mode switch and Time Control.

-DESIGN FEATURES AND ADVANTAGES
+DESIGN FEATURES

-- Reconnectable for 230 volt or 208 volt single phase 60 Hz input power. - "Cold electrode" until gun trigger is pressed for an added measure of safety. - Overload protection incorporates both a thermostat and a circuit breaker. - Quality wire drive with electronic overload protection - "Quick Release" idle roll pressure arm is easily adjusted.
+- Operates on 120 volt input no special wiring required. - "Cold electrode" until gun trigger is pressed for an added measure of safety. - Overload protection incorporates both a thermostat and a circuit breaker. - Quality wire drive with electronic overload protection. - "Quick Release" idle roll pressure arm is easily adjusted. - Reversible, dual groove drive roll.
+Drive roll will feed .023 .025" (0.6 mm) and .030" .035" (0.8 0.9 mm) diameter wire.